customerio/customerio-ios/README.md

 }
 ```

-Or, if using FCM on iOS, select the Android tab and use the following template:
+If using FCM, use the following template:

 ```json
 {